viking225/vue-admin-panel/README.md

 ### Steps

-- Authentification
+- Authentification [x]
-- Creation of the mandatory components
+- Creation of the mandatory components [x]
+- Add edit / create / delete actions []
-- Add main features to components
+- Add dynamic fields types []
-- Use Vue router for better navigation and components usage
+- Use Vue router for better navigation and components usage []
-- Use Vuex for better state management
+- Use Vuex for better state management []
-- Use some library like vue-material to look good
+- Use some library like vue-material to look good []
 - Enjoy

 ## Project setup